-Madrigal Communications will write a business proposal (or tender proposal) that will convince and persuade your audience.
+Madrigal Communications will write a business case that will convince and persuade your audience.
 The better the quality of your proposal the more likely you will succeed in convincing your audience to buy, invest or participate.
 Madrigal writes convincing pitches that help you win.

-A business proposal plays a crucial role in getting your business noticed by the right parties.
+A business case or business proposal plays a crucial role in getting your business noticed by the right parties.
 Writing a proposal for the first time can seem like a daunting task.
 We’re happy to share our extensive expertise.
-Here are a few things to keep in mind when drafting a business proposal.
+Here are a few things to keep in mind when drafting a business plan:

-- Compelling intro—an introduction gives readers a brief insight into your proposal and piques their interest.
+- Compelling intro—an introduction gives readers a brief insight into your proposal and gets their interest

-- Keep it succinct—while there is no limit to how long or short a business proposal can be, it’s best to stick to relevant details and draft a succinct document.
+- Keep it succinct—while there is no limit to how long or short a business plan can be, it’s best to stick to relevant details and draft a short document.

 Madrigal Communications can help you put together a clear and convincing proposal or business case in a logical, structured and attractive way.
 We help you gain support and agreement from your customers, clients or management for your proposal.

-We have a successful track record of helping entrepreneurs, suppliers and managers draft business proposals tailored to their specific niche.
-Our professional team of copywriters have worked with organisations of all sizes and a plethora of industries.
+We have a successful track record of helping entrepreneurs, suppliers and managers draft business plans tailored to their specific niche.
+Our professional team of copywriters have worked with organisations of all sizes and in most industries.
 We are dedicated to delivering efficient and fool-proof documents that support your vision.

-Many organisations misunderstand the purpose of a business proposal.
-Rather than just highlighting your capabilities and achievements, a business proposal should be focused on your prospect’s requirements.
+Many organisations misunderstand the purpose of a business case Rather than just highlighting your capabilities and achievements, a business case should be focused on your prospect’s requirements.

 You might need to persuade new customers to invest or to purchase goods or services, or you might be attempting to persuade your senior managers to fund a project or implement a program.